 As the name Guards coat implies, this overcoat derives from the coat that English Officers of the Guard used to wear.
 Today, a Guards Coat generally has six characteristic elements:

 - Peaked lapels.
 Unlike the Ulster, the Guards coat has peaked lapels since it is more formal.
-It is also not necessary to be able to button up this overcoat all the way.
+It should be noted that one needn’t button up this overcoat all the way.

 - 6×3 Buttons.
 Since the Guards coat does not need to be buttoned up all the way, it is perfectly adequate to have the top row of buttons placed further apart from each in order to achieve a more formal look.
 Also, the buttons are placed higher than on an Ulster.